loda-lang/loda-programs/programs/README.md

 * [A267873](oeis/A267873.asm): Number of ON (black) cells in the n-th iteration of the "Rule 235" elementary cellular automaton starting with a single ON (black) cell.
 * [A267874](oeis/A267874.asm): Total number of ON (black) cells after n iterations of the "Rule 235" elementary cellular automaton starting with a single ON (black) cell.
 * [A267881](oeis/A267881.asm): Number of ON (black) cells in the n-th iteration of the "Rule 233" elementary cellular automaton starting with a single ON (black) cell.
+* [A267882](oeis/A267882.asm): Total number of ON (black) cells after n iterations of the "Rule 233" elementary cellular automaton starting with a single ON (black) cell.
 * [A267883](oeis/A267883.asm): Number of OFF (white) cells in the n-th iteration of the "Rule 233" elementary cellular automaton starting with a single ON (black) cell.
 * [A267884](oeis/A267884.asm): Total number of OFF (white) cells after n iterations of the "Rule 233" elementary cellular automaton starting with a single ON (black) cell.
 * [A267958](oeis/A267958.asm): 4 times A042965.